 What distinguishes Discrete Intangibles from Non-Discrete Intangibles is that they meet the following criteria:

 Unless Non-discrete intangible assets have a stream of profits that is separable and identifiable, such as a stream of royalty payments, they are otherwise analyzed as if they are part of the going-concern value and not valued separately from it.
 However, their presence can significantly influence the appraiser’s analysis and judgment as regards an appropriate capitalization rate and can result in a premium on value.

-Non-Discrete Intangible Assets: Intangible Assets which are not discrete, but which have an economic value are usually classified as “Goodwill Intangible Assets” or “Going Concern Value”.
+Non-Discrete Intangible Assets are intangible Assets which have an economic value are usually classified as “Goodwill Intangible Assets” or “Going Concern Value.”
 The value of these assets lies in the principle that when all of the elements of a business system (capital, labor, management) are combined in a going-concern (or able to be going-concern), the value of the whole exceeds the sum of the value of the parts.
 It is important to recognize that it is a quantifiable number, and not just a “feeling” about the business.

-There are three elements that create Going-Concern or Goodwill Value.
-Not all three need to be present to create the value.
+Not all three of these elements need to be present to create the value:

 Also keep in mind that while intangible assets of any sort are shown on the balance sheet as part of an allocation of purchase price resulting from an acquisition, they do not necessarily reflect market value.
 The appraiser must determine the current market value of these assets, and adjust the balance sheet by removing the “book values” and replacing them with appraised intangible asset values which are determined in the course of the appraisal process.